-On March 26, 2021, the European Commission, or EC, approved the marketing authorization application for VAZKEPA, hereinafter along with the U.S. brand name VASCEPA, collectively referred to as VASCEPA, in the EU to reduce the risk of cardiovascular events in high-risk, statin-treated adult patients who have elevated triglycerides (≥150 mg/dL) and either established cardiovascular disease or diabetes and at least one additional cardiovascular risk event.
-On September 13, 2021, the Company launched VAZKEPA in Germany, representing the Company's first European launch.
-On April 22, 2021, the Company announced that the Medicines and Healthcare Products Regulatory Agency, or MHRA, approved VAZKEPA in England, Scotland and Wales to reduce cardiovascular risk through MHRA's new 'reliance' route following the end of the BREXIT transition period.
+On March 26, 2021, the European Commission, or EC, approved the marketing authorization application for VAZKEPA, hereinafter along with the U.S. brand name VASCEPA, collectively referred to as VASCEPA, in the European Union, or EU, to reduce the risk of cardiovascular events in high-risk, statintreated adult patients who have elevated triglycerides (≥150 mg/dL) and either established cardiovascular disease or diabetes and at least one additional cardiovascular risk event.
+On April 22, 2021, the Company announced that the Medicines and Healthcare Products Regulatory Agency, or MHRA, approved VAZKEPA in England, Scotland and Wales to reduce cardiovascular risk through MHRA's new 'reliance' route.
 Collectively CHMP, EMA, EC and MHRA are referred to herein as the European Regulatory Authorities.

 In November 2020, the Company announced topline results from the Phase 3 clinical trial of VASCEPA conducted by the Company's partner in China.
-On February 9, 2021, the Company announced that regulatory review processes for approval of VASCEPA in Mainland China and Hong Kong have commenced.
+On February 9, 2021, the Company announced that regulatory review processes for approval of VASCEPA in Mainland China and Hong Kong had commenced.
 The Chinese National Medical Products Administration, or NMPA, has accepted for review the new drug application for VASCEPA based on the results from the Phase 3 clinical trial and the results from the Company's prior studies of VASCEPA.
-On February 23, 2022, The Hong Kong Department of Health concluded their evaluation and approved the use of VASCEPA under the REDUCE-IT indication.
+On February 23, 2022, the Hong Kong Department of Health concluded their evaluation and approved the use of VASCEPA under the REDUCE-IT indication.

 The Company currently has strategic collaborations to develop and commercialize VASCEPA in select territories outside the United States.
-Amarin is responsible for supplying VASCEPA to all markets in which the product is sold, including the United States and Germany, as well as, in Canada, Lebanon and the United Arab Emirates where the drug is promoted and sold via collaboration with third-party companies that compensate Amarin for such supply.
+Amarin is responsible for supplying VASCEPA to all markets in which the product is sold, including the United States, the United Kingdom and Sweden, as well as, in Canada, Lebanon and the United Arab Emirates where the drug is promoted and sold via collaboration with third-party companies that compensate Amarin for such supply.
 Amarin is not responsible for providing any generic company with drug product.
 The Company operates in one business segment.